If you intend to work your way through this article, go here for the version-controlled source.

 install yarn

 Now that you have Node installed, optionally install the Yarn (yarnpkg.com) package manager if you want to run vim-prettier or other tools that require Yarn (yarnpkg.com).
 You can skip this installation for now and come back to it if you need Yarn.
-It’s not necessary for any Python dev tasks, as far as I recall, but may need to go deeper into the Node ecosystem if you end up working with common Python-adjacent filetypes like html
+It’s not necessary for any Python dev tasks, as far as I recall, but you may need to go deeper into the Node ecosystem if you end up working with common Python-adjacent filetypes like html, css, markdown, etc.

 Enter the following command: